MarinaBSA/MarinaBSA.github.io/_posts/2020-07-26-how-to-get-rid-of-the-storyboard.markdown

 ### Finish

 Congrats, you are done.
-Run the app and if should see a cyan background color.
+Run the app and you should see a cyan background color.

 Now what?
 Soon, I'll show you how to change this app's background color by tapping on the screen.